pilotmitchw/unity-theory/thoughtexperiments/anti-hot-plate.md

 across the boundary in the opposite direction as heat

 ## The Cold Plate vs the Anti-Hot Plate
 Every good philosophical discussion should include a hot drink.
 Let's make one.
-I'm having English Breakfast tea but you can make it whatever you want.
+I'm having English Breakfast tea, but you can make it whatever you want.
 To get there, we need boiling water.
 So - let's get started!

 Let's take a hot plate—I just went online and searched 'hot plate' and picked a representative example.
 It uses resistive heating to make a coil hot.
-Nice and simple if you generalize it to 'machine that makes hot', which is all we need for now.
+Nice and simple if you generalize it to 'machine that makes hot,', which is all we need for now.

 ### The Cold Plate
-Let's now say that I pulled out a new invention—the Cold Plate.
-This thing is amazing—it's a machine that, when powered, completely prevents heat.
-You expect transfer across that border?
-No way, my friend.
-The Cold Plate stops it COLD.

-Let's plug it up and try it out.
-Take the kettle, put it on there and - see?
-The water doesn't boil!
+Our hot plate is also a cold plate.
+All we have to do is not plug it in and, lo, it is not hot!

 ### The Anti-Hot Plate
+An anti-hot plate would consume power to anti-heat our pot of water.
+Energy is conserved, so this power has to go somewhere, which leads to this point: the anti-hot plate cannot make things cold because that would not conserve energy.